Hotels near SAM Lena Park

 What are the closest hotels to SAM Lena Park?

-The closest hotels to SAM Lena Park are SpringHill Suites Tucson at the Bridges (1.83 mi), Days Inn by Wyndham Tucson Airport (2.06 mi), and Woodspring Suites Tucson South (2.12 mi).
+The closest hotel to SAM Lena Park is SpringHill Suites Tucson at the Bridges (1.83 mi, from $338/night) — a 4-minute drive.
+Other nearby options include Days Inn by Wyndham Tucson Airport (2.06 mi, from $66/night) and Woodspring Suites Tucson South (2.12 mi, from $80/night).
+SpringHill Suites Tucson at the Bridges offers free breakfast, a pool, and a fitness center.
+Days Inn by Wyndham Tucson Airport offers free breakfast and a pool.

 Which hotels near SAM Lena Park are good for families?